inikhilkedia/Cedar-Payment-Flow/README.md

-- useEffect: Updates the CSS classes for the payment form and review fragment based on the editing state.
+- `useEffect`: Updates the CSS classes for the payment form and reviews fragments based on the editing state.